You can really get a good feel for Genesis by viewing the video below.

 Linda and I were moved to build them a new house with a bathroom and Genesis her own bedroom.

 I was thinking that this was going to need some serious funding and I went to sleep.
 The next day a customer who became a donor and had Genesis in his heart, was about to buy an expensive item.
-But the next morning decided to cancel his order and send us $1,000.
-Since then, funding for Genesis new house has come in.
-How wonderful.
+But the next morning he heard his heart say "Cancel the item, Erik needs the money."
+Because of this, we decided to build her house.
+The next morning he canceled his order and sent us $1,000.
+Since then, funding for Genesis new house has came in.
+How wonderful!
 To those that helped, thank you all for sharing.

 When Levi was a boy, his alcoholic father would send him to attend 2 cows with just a tortilla, salt and coffee in his stomach.
 Starving, Levi would leave the cows and search for guavas and mangos and steal an egg to eat.
 When his dad got paid, he drank it.
 Levi would find him in the street sleeping in his vomit.
 Levi's mom left him with her 4 other kids but Levi felt his father would die if he left him too, so he stayed with him.
 At 12 years old, his mom found Levi suffering and took him to Managua where she had settled.
 He saw so much food there he would not stop eating thinking it would end.
 Levi always dreamed of having a bike but never had one.